 7. Brakes squeak

 In general, the squeaky brakes are not an emergency situation, if there are no more problems with them.
 It can happen when the car has been parked for a long time and the brakes are not working.
 In this case, the squeaking will quickly go away.
 But, for example, if the brakes squeak and at the same time the brake pedal became softer – in this case, go to the service station immediately.
 Usually, worn brake pads or brake rotors cause squeaking when their service interval is reached.
+Read more over here on how to change brake pads yourself.

 8. Headlight doesn’t lit